CoWinkKeyDinkInc/CoWinkKeyDinkInc.github.io/_posts/2019-01-25-the-trotsky-review.md

 Lenin until Stalin kicked him out and got some Spanish guy to brutally murder him with an ice pick in Mexico.
 That's gonna hurt.
-After starting a strike at his dad's workplace, he forces him to go to, uh oh! **PUBLIC SCHOOL.** And he has to convince all these **public** kids that they should rise up aganst the administration and form a real student union to represent the interests of the students.
-He has to help free **public** kids from their apaphy and turn to direct action. **IN A PUBLIC SCHOOL.**
+After starting a strike at his dad's workplace, he forces him to go to, uh oh! **PUBLIC SCHOOL.** And he has to convince all these **public** kids that they should rise up against the administration and form a real student union to represent the interests of the students.
+He has to help free **public** kids from their apathy and turn to direct action. **IN A PUBLIC SCHOOL.**

 To be fair, this is a public Anglophone school, and as a guy who went to a